matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 [T-Table](http://www.ttable.org)

-For example, we can find the t-value associated with a one-tailed test with a 5% level of siginficance and 9 degrees of freedom:
+For example, we can find the t-value associated with a one-tailed test with a 5% level of significance and 9 degrees of freedom:

 ![T-Table example](/Course-Content/Images/t-table-example.png)